HINF 410 Information Technology Overview 3 CR

-HINF 412 Introduction to Healthcare & Information Technology 1 Credits
+HINF 412 Introduction to Healthcare & Information Technology 1-3 CR

 The student will be introduced to the use of information technology within healthcare settings.

-HINF 415 Convergence of Healthcare and Information Technology 3 Credits
+HINF 415 Convergence of Healthcare and Information Technology 3 CR

 Technology is transforming how healthcare is delivered and in the process bringing together disparate groups of people to work together collaboratively.
 This course will provide an overview of information technology including system analysis and design, data and network management, and information systems architecture and how each directly impacts clinical healthcare personnel.
 The students will also be introduced to the terminology, practices and processes found in clinical and business operations.
 Communication between direct patient care individuals and technology personnel will be explored and appropriate methods fostered.

-HINF 420 Introduction to the Language and Culture of Healthcare 3 Credits
+HINF 420 Introduction to the Language and Culture of Healthcare 3 CR

 Introduction to organization, economic, culture, policy, and terminology of healthcare for non-health professionals.
 This also introduces the students to fundamental terminology, practices and processes found in clinical and business operations.

-HINF 501 Foundations in Healthcare Informatics 3 Credits
+HINF 501 Foundations in Healthcare Informatics 3 CR

 High level overview of Healthcare Informatics.
 Overviews of the following topics will be included: administrative and clinical software applications, healthcare systems acquisition, leadership skills, electronic health records, change management and organizational behavior, workflow design and reengineering, communications specific to the information systems leaders, healthcare information exchanges, and evidence based medicine.
 A high level look at the healthcare industry and recent government mandates will also be explored.
 Prerequisite: Granted Permission

-HINF 502 Healthcare Industry and Policy 3 Credits
+HINF 502 Healthcare Industry and Policy 3 CR

 An in-depth view of the major players such as hospital, insurance, government, pharmaceutical, and support vendors and information systems role will be discussed.
 Patient safety, medical error and healthcare quality improvement will be major topics.
 A portion of this class will deal with current government healthcare policies and mandates (e.g., healthcare reform) and the complexities of application in the current healthcare information systems environment.
 The class will take an in depth look at the HIPAA regulations such as entity definitions, information disclosures, and privacy notices.
 Government mandates which affect privacy, security, and electronic health records will also be discussed.